SEND

 • Schools including Foxfields Special School, Claremount Sports College Special School, Tranmere Community Project and links to further education establishments

-Risk assessments are carried out Healthcare meetings (e.g. professionals such as diabetic nurse, epilepsy professional etc. Healthcare plans and corresponding planning meetings are held where appropriate and when needed
+Risk assessments are carried out at arranged Healthcare meetings (e.g. professionals such as diabetic nurse, epilepsy professional etc. Healthcare plans and corresponding planning meetings are held where appropriate and when needed

 7.What equipment and facilities do school have to support students with SEND? /